davidgs/SwaggerDockerBlog/README.md

 ## Coming Soon

-To be clear, this integration is coming to the official Camunda Platform Docker container.
+To be clear, this integration is coming to the official Camunda Platform Docker container with reliease 7.15.
 It's just not ready yet.
-So this is really more of an interim solution rather than the be-all and end-all solution, but it works, and it makes sending API calls to a live instance of Camunda Platform a *lot* eaiser.
+So this is really more of an interim solution rather than the be-all and end-all solution, but it works, and it makes sending API calls to a live instance of Camunda Platform a *lot* easier.
 So follow along and we'll show you how to run it yourself.

 ## CORS is your friend, and not your friend